bilalinamdar/windows_firewall_ip_and_dynamic-dns_and_domains_whitelist_for_ports/README.md

 4) run the service "FirewallPortWhitelistAccess" in services.msc again.
 5) You can check the rule in the firewall adavanced "Firewall <ServiceName> Rule" got to scope you will find the whitelisted ips if domains are present in the c:\nssm\whitelist.txt

-**Usage**
+# Usage
+1) Every 5 minutes the Whitelist gets updated.

-Just add ip, domains, dyn dns based domain, IP block which you need to WHITELIST / permit access to the port 1433 (or any other if u modify the code)
+2) Just add IPs, domains, dyn dns based domains, and IP blocks that you need to **WHITELIST** or permit access to port 1433 (or any other if you modify the code) to `c:\nssm\whitelist.txt`:

 c:\nssm\whitelist.txt<br />
 <br />